splunk/public-o11y-docs/get-started/tutorials/k8s-infrastructure-tutorial/about-k8s-tutorial.rst

 2. Deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
 See :ref:`install-otel-k8s`.
 3. Use navigators and dashboards to monitor your Kubernetes cluster.
 See :ref:`monitor-k8s-cluster`.
 4. Create a detector to alert you about Kubernetes cluster data.
 See :ref:`activate-builtin-detector`.
-5. (Optional) Learn more about concepts from this tutorial.
-See :ref:`k8s-learn-more`.
+5. (Optional) Learn more about concepts from this tutorial and Splunk Observability Cloud.
+See :ref:`welcome`.

 .. raw:: html